Aliou Badji

-Aliou Badji (born 10 October 1997) is a Senegalese professional footballer who plays as a forward for TFF 1.
-Lig club Sivasspor.
+Aliou Badji (born 10 October 1997) is a Senegalese professional footballer who plays as a forward for Super League Greece club Levadiakos.

 Club career

 Casa Sports was Badji's first club.
 On 31 January 2017, he completed a transfer to Sweden to join Allsvenskan side Djurgårdens IF, signing a four-year contract.
 His professional debut for the club came on 3 April in a league game against IK Sirius.
 Badji scored his first professional goal on 23 July in the league versus Östersunds FK.
 In the next game, Badji started for the first time and scored after 30 minutes against AFC Eskilstuna.
 While having difficulties establishing himself as a starter in his first seasons at Djurgårdens IF, Badji earned a reputation as a late-in-the-game goal scorer, with key goals scored late against Häcken, Mariupol and AIK.

 In January 2019, it was revealed Badji had rejected a move to Hebei China Fortune of the Chinese Super League.
 On 6 February, Badji was transferred to Rapid Wien for an undisclosed fee; signing a three-a-half-year contract.
 On 16 January 2020, Egyptian Premier League side Al Ahly announced the signing of Badji on a four-and-half-year contract for a reported fee of €2 million.
 He netted on his league debut for the club, scoring the equaliser in an eventual 2–1 win away to Pyramids on 6 February.
 In August 2021, Badji joined French club Amiens on a one-year loan with an option to buy.

 On 31 January 2024, Badji was loaned to Gaziantep.

 On 12 August 2024, Badji signed for Ligue 2 club Red Star.
 On 30 July 2025, he signed for Sivasspor.

+On 8 September 2026, Badji signed for Super League Greece club Levadiakos on a free transfer.